Documentation Index

 | Intent Resolver Model | Model used for classifying user intent and routing queries.
 Falls back to the reasoning model if not set. |

-Use a smaller, faster model for Cypher generation and entity resolution to reduce latency, while keeping a more capable model for the final answering step.
+Use a smaller, faster model for Cypher generation, entity resolution, and orchestrator checkpoints to reduce latency and cost, while keeping a more capable model for the final answering step.

 Custom prompt instructions for specific tools.
 These are appended to the default prompts.